BastiPaeltz/codedict/README.md

     The output gets printed to **console** (if it isn't longer than 25 lines), to your **pager** or editor in **table form**.
 Afterwards you can do **further operations**, like updating the solution for example.
 See the section below for more information.

   * `codedict link`
     * You can add links to your codedict.
-Provide an **URL**, give it a name (optionally, but recommended) and assign it to a certain language(optionally).
+Provide an **URL**, give it a name (optionally, but recommended) and assign it to a certain language (optionally).

   * `codedict export file language` and `codedict import file`
     * codedict allows you to export and import entries stored outside of your database for easy backup and storage.

 **When in doubt - `codedict -h` brings you to the help page.**

-<a href="http://blog.kaderx.com/blog/2015/04/30/codedict-by-example/" target="_blank">I also wrote a blog entry with a complete walkthrough of codedict by example.</a>

 ## How to install
   Clone the current revision of the repository with